 In an ongoing effort to recognize the outstanding work of future leaders in the field, the International Society for Bipolar Disorders is proud to offer the Samuel Gershon Junior Investigator Awards for up to four young investigators for their original research publication submissions.
 The Awards are named in honor of Dr. Samuel Gershon, an early pioneer of lithium research who introduced lithium to the US from Australia.
 He was a founding member of the ISBD and its first elected president, and was an Editor-in-Chief of Bipolar Disorders, the official Society journal.

 In order to promote research interest in bipolar disorder in developing countries, two of the awards will be reserved for those from low and middle-income countries, as defined by the 2015 World Bank Classification.

 Awards will be judged on the originality of the content, as well as the significance of the findings reported, and will be evaluated by an international scientific panel under the auspices of the ISBD.
 The applicant's potential for long term commitment and contributions to the field of bipolar disorder will also be evaluated.
 All panel decisions will be final.

 - An award plaque

-- Waived registration fees for the annual meeting the year of award.
+- Waived registration fees for the annual meeting the year of award, and

 Developing Country Criteria

 In order for your application to qualify as a developing country submission, a statement from an advisor/mentor certifying that the research was conducted in a developing country must be submitted with your application.
 This statement can be included in the letter of support as requested in the Application Instructions.

 Please contact Christina Paternoster at email@example.com with any questions.